canva-sdks/canva-apps-sdk-starter-kit/README.md

 1. Create an app via the [Developer Portal](https://www.canva.com/developers).
 2. Select **Extension source > Development URL**.
 3. In the **Development URL** field, enter the URL of the development server.
+This can be a local development URL, e.g. `http://localhost:8080`.
 4. Click **Preview**.
 This opens the Canva editor (and the app) in a new tab.
 5. Click **Use**.
 (This screen only appears when when using an app for the first time.)